Shalin23/Range-Tree/README.md

 - We have implemented 1D and 2D range tree to process COVID-19 data of South Asian countries obtained from https://ourworldindata.org/coronavirus.

 - Pre-Requirements:
-   -In order to run our application for the testing (searching) purposes you need to install tkinter.
+   - In order to run our application for the testing (searching) purposes you need to install tkinter.
 Tkinter is the standard GUI library for Python which provides a fast and       easy way to create GUI applications.
 It provides a powerful object-oriented interface to the Tk GUI toolkit.
 You may write pip install tkinter in your terminal for the said     installation.
 This will get tkinter installed in your local PC.
-   -As we have added calendar in our application, we have used  tkcalendar for this purpose.
+   - As we have added calendar in our application, we have used  tkcalendar for this purpose.
 Tkcalendar is a python module that provides the Calendar and DateEntry widgets for Tkinter.
 Fpr installation of tkcalendar you may use command i.e.  pip install tkcalendar.
-   -In our code, we have written some import statements which has been associated with the libraries mentioned above which allow us to use specific functionalities of these         libraries.
+   -  In our code, we have written some import statements which has been associated with the libraries mentioned above which allow us to use specific functionalities of these libraries.

 - Our interface includes a forms in which the user can perform the following steps to retrieve data:
   - Select a country name or select 'All' countries by default in the drop down list